epicurrents/docs/source/index.rst

 **Welcome to the EpiCurrents documentation!** Information is added to this site as the project and its modules are made available.

+Continue on to `getting started`_ or use the left-hand navigation to browse documentation contents.

+.. _getting started: /start

 Indices and tables
 ==================